Saturday Night Live: Filming and photography

 Edie Baskin was the original SNL photographer.
 She was hired after Michaels saw her photographs of Las Vegas and other work.
 Baskin helped create the opening title sequence for the show by taking photos of New York City at night.
 The first episode used publicity photos of host George Carlin as transitional bumpers between the show and commercial breaks, the second episode used photos Baskin had already taken of host Paul Simon.
 It was then that Michaels suggested that Baskin photograph the hosts for the bumpers instead of using publicity photos, beginning a tradition that continues today.
+For the first five seasons, Baskin's bumper photos, which were always in black and white, had a hand drawn feel to them, with her drawing directly on the photos with neon or pastel colors over that week's host or on the background.

-Since 1999 Mary Ellen Matthews has been the official photographer of SNL, responsible for devising distinctive photo layouts and aesthetics for still imagery used on the show.
+Since 1999, Mary Ellen Matthews has been the official photographer of SNL, responsible for devising distinctive photo layouts and aesthetics for still imagery used on the show.
 Matthews creates photo portraits of the hosts and musical guests of each episode which are used as commercial bumpers.
 The limited time frame between the host's involvement in the production process and the Live show requires Matthews to create makeshift photo studios on-site at 30 Rock, with Matthews attempting to shoot the host on Tuesday and the musical guest on Thursday, although the availability of either can mean the photoshoot for both occurs as late as Thursday.
 Matthews employs flattering portrait lighting with hard lights to achieve a Hollywood style.
 On the lighting, Matthews commented: "I think it just helps the image pop off the screen ...
 If you use soft or flat lighting, it becomes not as dimensional ...
 The [classic Hollywood lighting] gives a little more contrast, and if I use edge lights and then light the background, it goes farther and farther back.
 I try to achieve that depth as much as I can."
 Matthews is also responsible for taking cast photos, behind-the-scenes images, documenting rehearsals, and promotional photos.
 As of 2010, she has also been involved in directing videos, including the show title sequence.

 Broadcast

-The show begins at 11:29:30p.m.
-Eastern Time, and is scheduled for a 93-minute timeslot ending at 1:02a.m.
+The show begins at 11:29:30 p.m.
+Eastern Time, and is scheduled for a 93-minute timeslot ending at 1:02 a.m.